-Coronavirus: India records 47,262 new cases, Delhi and Mumbai ban Holi celebrations
+Coronavirus: India records 47,262 new cases; Delhi declares malls, cinemas as ‘super spreader’ areas

+Both Delhi and Mumbai have banned Holi celebrations even as the new wave of cases has brought back fears of another lockdown.

 India on Wednesday registered 47,262 new coronavirus cases, data from the Union health ministry showed.
 With this, India’s tally rose to 1,17,34,058.
 The toll climbed by 275 to 1,60,441.